Motofomo is a home for our shared motorcycle obsession.

-If you’ve ever looked at a bike, old or new, and thought “Should I buy it?” — Well, we’re here to help you make that decision, with detailed and thoughtful analyses, buyers’ guides, tech explainers, and the occasional unsolicited (but qualified) opinion.
+If you’ve ever looked at a bike, old or new, and thought “Should I buy it?” — Well, I’m here to help you make that decision, with detailed and thoughtful analyses, buyers’ guides, tech explainers, and the occasional unsolicited (but qualified) opinion.
+Because I’ve been through that process countless times.

-If you want to write for us, contact us.
-We are particularly interested in diverse viewpoints.
+If you want to publish on Motofomo, contact me.
+I’m particularly interested in diverse viewpoints.
 If you’re a new rider, or a rider of a less well-represented demographic among riders, then you’re welcome here.

 Here on Motofomo, you can expect to find articles about:

-• Buyers guides — Differentiating between many confusing model names and evolutions of a bike over years, like “How did the Ducati Monster evolve since 1993″
+• Buyer’s guides — Differentiating between many confusing model names and evolutions of a bike over the years, like “How did the Ducati Monster evolve since 1993″

-• Reviews — Putting down my highly subjective, unfiltered, but also structured thoughts on a bike, like on the Ducati 1098S
+• Reviews — My highly subjective, unfiltered, but also structured thoughts on a bike, like on the Ducati 1098S

-• Repair and modification guides — When we’ve had to wrench on something, we explain how we did it
+• Repair and modification guides — When I’ve had to wrench on something, I explain how I did it

-• Opinion — Because unsurprisingly, we have a few!
+• Opinion — Because unsurprisingly, everyone has a few!

 I find it helpful when I know something about other writers to “connect” with them.
 So here’s a bit about me.